SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 \textbf{Fashion-Product (256$\times$256).} We build a dataset from the Fashion Product Images collection \citep{param_aggarwal_2019}, comprising 4,468 images from 100 brands.
 Each image is paired with a text prompt that includes the product description and brand name.
 We treat each brand as a player and define a player’s data as the subset of images associated with that brand.
 We fine-tune FLUX-dev1 \citep{labs2025flux1kontextflowmatching} using LoRA (rank 128).
 To assess fashion-specific behavior, we report LPIPS and diversity computed over generated samples \citep{moosaei2022outfitgan}.

-\textbf{Computational Considerations.} Evaluating LDS \citep{ilyas2022datamodels} requires exact retraining for many subsets, which is computationally infeasible for Stable Diffusion and FLUX.
-Therefore, we use CIFAR-20 as a simplified analogue of T2I models for full-parameter retraining.
-For ArtBench and Fashion-Product, we employ LoRA fine-tuning as an efficient alternative for the retraining process.
-Consequently, throughout the following sections, the term ``retraining'' refers to LoRA fine-tuning in these settings and full-parameter retraining for CIFAR-20.
-Please refer to \Cref{apx:lds_exp} for dataset, training, and implementation details.
+As defined in \Cref{sec:retrain_game}, the concept of ``training'' encompasses a broad range of algorithms.
+Therefore, we use CIFAR-20 as a simplified analogue to T2I models for full-parameter retraining.
+For the ArtBench (Post-Impressionism) and Fashion-Product, we employ full fine-tuning and LoRA fine-tuning, respectively, as computationally efficient alternatives.
+Consequently, throughout the following sections, the term ``training'' specifically refers to full-parameter retraining for CIFAR-20, full fine-tuning for ArtBench, and LoRA fine-tuning for Fashion-Product.
+Please refer to \Cref{apx:lds_exp} for datasets, training, and implementation details.